-Furthermore, it is demonstrably clear that Diversity 3, with its single background, runs directly counter to the dual background approach which was explored in great detail in the Project Transmit process and which resulted in a dual background approach being clearly set out in the Direction in the following way:- in developing such modifications, that consideration should be given to whether it is appropriate to assume that intermittent generation technology types should only contribute to charges based on the "year round" background, and that consideration should be given to how provisions reflecting the year round background might best be structured and levied so as more accurately to reflect the incremental costs of transmission infrastructure investment on the efficient year round operation of the transmission system in accordance with the SQSS."
+Furthermore, it is demonstrably clear that Diversity 3, with its single background, runs directly counter to the dual background approach which was explored in great detail in the Project Transmit process and which resulted in a dual background approach being clearly set out in the Direction in the following way:- in developing such modifications, that consideration should be given to whether it is appropriate to assume that intermittent generation technology types should only contribute to charges based on the "year round" background, and .....

-"the Authority considers that proposals should be developed for modifying the UoS charging methodology for generation charges so as better to reflect the "year round" and "peak" backgrounds applied in the SQSS
+"the Authority considers .... that proposals should be developed for modifying the UoS charging methodology for generation charges so as better to reflect the "year round" and "peak" backgrounds applied in the SQSS .....